-There is no simple recipe for doing good experiential workshops, as they may be delivered in many ways and many formats.
+There is no simple recipe for good experiential workshops, as they may be delivered in many ways and formats.
 What is good in one context may fail in others.
-Your personal style plays also an important role and – as said – it is personal, so you can’t borrow it from others.
-However, in a couple of next paragraphs I’ll go through some basic topics that you may take into consideration while preparing your next event.
+Your personal style also plays an important role; as said, it is personal, so you can’t borrow it from others.
+However, in the following paragraphs, I’ll take a look at some essential topics you may consider while preparing for your next event.

-Let’s start from the definitions!
+Let’s start with the definitions!
 First: what is a workshop?
-Originally, the word “workshop” referred to a room or a building equipped with tools and machines for manufacturing or repairing things.
-And in contemporary educational context it means a lot of the same – a workshop is a short training event aimed at equipping you with some specific skills that can be used while doing work.
+Initially, the word “workshop” referred to a room or a building equipped with tools and machines for manufacturing or repairing things.
+And in the contemporary educational context it means a lot of the same – a workshop is a short training event aimed at equipping you with specific skills that can be used while working.
 OK, but how a workshop differs from other forms of teaching?

 To practice or not to practice? – this is the first question.

-Usually, by saying “workshop” people mean “an event that provides participants with an opportunity to practice something”, as opposite to events where the audience can only listen and ask questions.
+Usually, by saying “workshop”, people mean “an event that provides participants with an opportunity to practice something”, as opposed to events where the audience can only listen and ask questions.
 Accordingly, the amount of practical activity on the part of participants is usually viewed as a criterion for defining an educational event as a workshop.
-A lecture on French impressionism is for example just a lecture.
-But if it includes a part where participants get canvas, paints and try out the technique of pointillism – the event would be called a workshop.
+A lecture on French impressionism is, for example, just a lecture.
+But if it includes a part where participants get canvas, paints, and try out the technique of pointillism – the event would be called a workshop.

-So far so good, and clear.
+So far so good and clear.
 Events, however, can be defined not only by their form and content but also by their function and purpose.
 Let us say that you attended a lecture on the history of diagnostic systems.
-The event may broaden your knowledge, and in a long run it might somehow impact your clinical practice.
-But that impact would be neither direct, nor specific or predictable.
-So, you just attended a lecture, not a workshop – your knowledge has expanded but your practical skills haven’t.
+The event may broaden your knowledge, and in the long run it might somehow impact your clinical practice.
+But that impact would be neither direct nor specific nor predictable.
+So, you just attended a lecture, not a workshop – your knowledge has expanded, but your practical skills still need to.
 Everybody agrees about that.

-But what if you attended a lecture on the differentiation of key cognitions in social phobia and agoraphobia.
-The lecture didn’t contain any practical exercises and you were only listening and taking notes.
+But what if you attended a lecture on the differentiation of key cognitions in social phobia and agoraphobia?
+The lecture didn’t contain any practical exercises, and you only listened and took notes.
 However, the next day at work your diagnostic procedures looked different and the results were visible – you asked new questions and you used less time on the assessment of certain patients.
 Although you didn’t practice anything during the event, the lecture had a direct impact on some of your professional skills.
 Was it a lecture then or a workshop?

 The line is vague and, in fact, the purpose of this article is not to propose a new demarcation.
 My aim is to bring your focus to the purpose of your workshops.
 What are your goals in a pragmatic sense?
 What kind of impact do you want the event to have on the audience?
 What do you wish the participants to do in a different way after the workshop?